Bubka/2FAuth/docker/README.md

 ## Update

+⚠️ At the very least, backup your `database.sqlite` file to avoid bad surprises!

 The Docker image `2fauth/2fauth` is built on every commit pushed to the `master` branch.

 You can therefore pull the image with `docker pull 2fauth/2fauth` and restart the container to update it.

+You can also use tagged images, see [Docker Hub tags](https://hub.docker.com/r/2fauth/2fauth/tags?page=1&ordering=last_updated) which are produced on Github releases.

 ## Build the image